Difference Between Copper Cookware and Cast Iron

 Copper Cookware vs Cast Iron

-The difference between Copper Cookware and Cast Iron is the former requires much more maintenance, whereas the Cast Iron that hasn’t been cleaned for a long time can be used for campfires.
+The difference between Copper Cookware and Cast Iron is the former requires much more maintenance, whereas Cast Iron that hasn’t been cleaned for a long time can be used for campfires.
 Cast Iron skillets are quite durable when compared to other cooking ware.

 Copper Cookware vs Cast Iron